asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 And that's it!
 We just fulfilled our requirement and we got it working, leveraging Rust to delegate performance critical operations, and calling that from Deno.

 There are other details that we think might be interesting.
-Those are things like asynchronous operations and when to use one or another, or what's the performance difference between running such code in JavaScript or Rust.
+Those are things like asynchronous operations and when to use them in favour of synchronous operations, or what's the performance differences between running such code in JavaScript or Rust.
 We'll address those next.
 _______________________